-- 7.8.1 Paragraph 130 of the NPPF advises that planning policies and decisions should ensure that developments create places that are safe, inclusive and accessible and which promote health and well-being, with a high standard of amenity for existing and future users; and where crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion and resilience. - 7.8.2 Policy CP12 of the Core Strategy (adopted October 2011) states that the Council will expect development proposals to protect residential amenities. - 7.8.3 The application is submitted in outline, with matters of access for consideration.
-However, the application is accompanied by an illustrative masterplan which suggests a form of development where a significant buffer distance could be maintained between the rear gardens of properties fronting Orchard Drive and Woodlands Lane, and the houses within the development site.
+- 7.8.1 Paragraph 130 of the NPPF advises that planning policies and decisions should ensure that developments create places that are safe, inclusive and accessible and which promote health and well-being, with a high standard of amenity for existing and future users; and where crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion and resilience. - 7.8.2 Policy CP12 of the Core Strategy (adopted October 2011) states that the Council will expect development proposals to protect residential amenities. - 7.8.3 The application is submitted in outline, with only matters of access for consideration.
+However, the application is accompanied by an illustrative masterplan which indicates a form of development where a significant buffer distance could be maintained between the rear gardens of properties fronting Orchard Drive and Woodlands Lane, and the houses within the development site.
+The impacts on the amenity of neighbouring occupiers can be satisfactorily addressed at the reserved matters stage.